What is a B2B Pricing Strategy?

 Price optimization is a constraint-based optimization process that simultaneously accounts for all the factors that drive price, rationally aligns price/customer/order/product relationships simultaneously, and statistically measures what drives price response in the market, all while enforcing necessary guardrails and generating prices that meet P&L goals.
 Many complex factors are at play when considering price:

-How competitive is this region?
-How much business does this customer bring in?
-Do these prices reflect current costs?
-How important is this product to this customer in terms of overall spend?
-How frequently does this customer order?
+- How important is this product to this customer in terms of overall spend?

 Price optimization considers all these dynamics, and more, while simultaneously enforcing business rules such as: Don't raise prices more than 5% in the Southwest region, but also ensure a minimum margin of 25% for a specific product sub-category.